wp-plugins/jabber-feed/readme.txt

 Is planned to be fixed for Wordpress 2.9 apparently.

 * Add more authentication mechanisms? (current: Digest-MD5, CramMD5, PLAIN,
 ANONYMOUS.
-Only Digest-MD5 has been tested)
+Only Digest-MD5 and PLAIN has been tested)

-* Add TLS?!

-* Advanced options:
-	- xhtml-im (if tidy library unavailable, this is grayed by default with a message): bare version is sent anyway for clients not understanding xhtmlim.
-	- if excerpt available, send this instead.
-	- if <!--more--> set, send only post's part before the tag.
+* SSLv23 added (TLS does not work on Gmail.
+SSL and TLS works on ejabberd.
+So I have decided to use SSL only for now).

 == Contacts ==